arunpn/mortar-pagerank/README.md

 ## Pig Scripts

-This project contains seven pig scripts: three for generating graphs to use with Pagerank and three which implement the Pagerank algorithm.
+This project contains six pig scripts: three for generating graphs to use with Pagerank and three which implement the Pagerank algorithm.

 ### generate\_twitter\_graph.pig